NYCU-761-Lab/Handwriting-Recognition/README.md

 ## Overview
 These are the codes for 2 experiments.

-We have the same 3 network structures for each experiment, namely fully connected neural network(fc), AlexNet with max pooling, and AlexNet with average pooling.
+We have the same 3 network structures for each experiment, namely
+1. fully connected neural network(fc)
+2. AlexNet with max pooling
+3. and AlexNet with average pooling

 1st experiment:
 * Train the 3 network structures with normal MNIST train dataset.